MariaWissler/infite-scrolling/README.md

 ## Infite Scrolling

-This is an inifite scrolling exercise in React, you will be able to see the cards from Magic The Gathering featuring the kind creature, there is a simple search by name, this is the result of calling the following API: (https://docs.magicthegathering.io/)
+This is an inifite scrolling exercise in React, you will be able to see the cards from Magic: The Gathering featuring the kind creature, there is also a simple search by name, this is the result of calling the following API: (https://docs.magicthegathering.io/)

 ## How to see it ?

 Please clone the project, run npm install and then npm start